emmiegit/chess/README.md

        alt="Build status">
 </a>

-Chess engine wrapper utility created for fun.
+Chess engine wrapper created for fun.
 Intended for use with xboard; utilizes the [Universal Chess Interface](https://en.wikipedia.org/wiki/Universal_Chess_Interface).

 ## Requirements